mandusm/summit-2018-container-lab/labs/awssb/awssb.md

 The AWS Service Broker requires an AWS IAM Role that it will assume when provisioning AWS Services.
 This is a security mechanism that will limit what the service broker can do.
 For this workshop, we created a role in our account that is recognized by the IAM Arn of `arn:aws:iam::<account-id>:role/aws-servicebroker-cfn-deploy-role`

 We need to edit our `aws-servicebroker-secret.yaml` to include our CloudFormation role that it will assume.
 The secret template in this workshop already knows what the role name is, so we only need to make sure the `AWS Account ID` is correct.
-We can configure the secret manifest by running the below command.
+We can configure the secret manifest by running the "sed" command below.

 ```bash
 $ sed -ie "s/<account-id>/$(curl -s http://169.254.169.254/latest/meta-data/iam/info/ | grep -oP '\d*(?=\:instance-profile)')/g" aws-servicebroker-secret.yaml